Literature

 Rediscovering Literature

-Art, beauty, truth, the love of language, to hear unforgettable voices and visions, to feel passion, experience purpose, to be inspired and awakened to new realities, to be delighted or surprised, to embark on incredible odysseys, to accompany the hero on an epic quest, to imagine...
+Art, beauty, truth, the love of language, to hear unforgettable eloquence, witness awe-inspiring visions, to feel passion, experience purpose, to be inspired and awakened to new realities, to be delighted, surprised, to embark on incredible odysseys, to accompany heroes on epic quests, to dare to imagine and wonder "what if..."

-Literature represents some of the very best of written human expression, and it is not by any accident that, long after bestsellers and sensationalized books have faded from memory, literature continues to thrive and remain relevant to our contemporary human condition.
+Literature represents much of the very best of humanity's writings, and it is not by any accident that, after bestsellers and sensationalized books have faded from memory, literature continues to thrive and remain intensely relevant to contemporary human conditions.

-To continue reading about the wonders and benefits of Literature, consider these titles available in the library system:
+To continue reading about the wonders and benefits of literature, consider one or more of these titles in the library system catalog:

 General Literature